Industry News

 Can my teen ride a Class 3 on the canal path?

-Generally no, unless the path is within or adjacent to a roadway or local rules expressly allow it (Arizona Revised Statutes § 28-819, 2025).
+>>>>>>>Generally no, unless the path runs beside a roadway or local rules allow it.

 Is there a helmet law?

-How TVLG Can Help After an e-bike Incident
+How TVLG Can Help After an E-Bike Incident

-During your consultation, we can:
+During your consultation, TVLG will:

 Responsible Riding Starts at Home